Step That Step

 "Step That Step" is a song written by Mark Miller, and recorded by American country music group Sawyer Brown.
 It was released in January 1985 as the second single from their self-titled debut album.
 It was their first number-one hit on both the Billboard Hot Country Songs chart and the Canadian RPM country singles chart.
+It would remain their only number-one single until seven years later, when they topped the chart with "Some Girls Do".

 Music video

 The music video was directed by Mark Rezyka and David Hogan and premiered in February 1985.
 It was filmed in Los Angeles, California.